 “Fluid Trails” follows three adventurers as they embark on a bikerafting adventure across Kahurangi National Park, New Zealand using mountain bikes & three packrafts.
 The park is an ancient place of rare birds, rolling alpine tussock, earthquake shattered peaks, and towering podocarp forests.
 And it’s a place of colonialism gold fever and endeavor and cascading rivers and winding singletrack.
 In this blog post, Deane Parker talks about how he came to know and love this sacred piece of New Zealand.
 Want to learn more about bikerafting?
-Check out Deane’s, “This is BikeraftingThis is BikeraftingBikepacking.com.
+Check out Deane’s, “This is BikeraftingBikepacking.com.

 You can also find the film and additional interviews with Deane Parker

 Freedom & Belonging: Discovering the “Fluid” in Kahurangi’s “Fluid Trails”

 I began tramping (hiking) and mountain biking in Kahurangi National Park.
 Even before my teen years, my folks dragged me through the Heaphy Track on foot, and the Mt.
 Arthur tablelands became the hub to launch missions from.

 At high school a friend and I discovered mountain biking, and all of a sudden we could go further into what was then North West Nelson Forest Park.
 That mate, Nathan Fa’avae, took our adventuring way further to become seven-time Adventure Racing World Champ.